Srijen-Raja/CGPA_Calculator/README.md

 Multiple Themes: Personalize your experience by choosing from a variety of themes to suit your style.

 Add Electives Easily: A powerful search option allows you to find and add your elective courses in seconds.

+Struggling to calculate your CGPA on your iPhone as a BITS Pilani student?
+Look no further!
+This easy-to-use web app brings the power of CGPA Calculation directly to iOS devices -no App Store download needed!
+Just open your browser, enter your grades, and get instant, accurate results.
+Designed by BITSian, for BITSians-now available everywhere, hassle-free.